top of page

 Piggybacking off of Interrupted Chains

 Piggybacking off of interrupted chains, (i.e., sabotaging a child’s effort toward some goal) is a useful strategy to introduce the concept “why”.
 For example, once a child can make things, e.g., make a house using sticks and glue or some other tool in order to attach the sticks to the paper, remove the glue.
 Once the child has learned, 1) to ask for things she needs, 2) can tell you what they need to attach the sticks to the paper so that, when the child asks for the glue, we ask, “Why do you need it?”… to which our prompts will sound like “I need to attach the sticks”.
 Simple.
 And it is.
 What is not simple is ensuring that the constituent abilities are in place before we begin to direct intervention so that children learn to offer reasons.
 That is the hard part.
+That is what it takes and why it is important to consider adopting a constructional approach to intervention and abandoning AVB.

 bottom of page